microsoft/fhir-server/docs/TerminologyOperations.md

 If you wish to expand a ValueSet using a canonical URL, you must provide it in the URL parameter.
 `https://{LocalHost}/ValueSet/$expand?url={canonical ULR}`

-You can also use a `POST` request to expand a ValueSet where the body is a ValueSet resource.
+You can also use a `POST` request to expand a ValueSet where the body is a ValueSet resource:
 `https://{LocalHost}/ValueSet/$expand?`

 These requests can have "offset" and "count" as optional query parameters.